Max-Die/Simulator/README.txt

 INTERRUPTION = 0                                        # controls whether a shape has an interruption and is splitted in two parts
 PIXEL_PROCESSING = ["r", "g", "b", "d", "l" "h"]        # controls how the pixels of a figure could be processed SHAPES = ["circularring", "ellipse", "trianglecontur", "triangle", "rectanglecontur", "rectangle", "pentagon", "hexagon", "heptagon", "octagon", "line"]    # defines all shapes which could be processed into an image
-#SHAPES = ["circularring", "ellipse", "trianglecontur", "triangle", "rectanglecontur", "rectangle", "line"]    # defines all shapes which could be processed into an image
+#SHAPES = ["circularring", "ellipse", "trianglecontur", "triangle", "rectanglecontur", "rectangle", "line"]    # defines all shapes which could be drawn into an image
 MISSING_FRAGMENTS = [0, 2]                              # controls whether a shape has missing fragments
 SHARPNESS_OF_EDGES = 1                                  # controls how sharp the edges of a figure are (random noise): low -> sharp edges, minimum is 1
 DIFFICULTY = 15                                         # controls how much a pixel is modified: low -> difficult